| home | virtual field trips | regional geology | images | e-learning | links |

 - nature of the base of the sedimentary body

-Work your way through this web site from UBC, particularly the Petrography section.
+Work your way through this lecture from the University of British Columbia.
 Much of this is useful revision.Virtual field trips

 - The Sideling Hill road cut - A gentle introduction to a nice example of sedimentology in the field